gingkolane/together/README.md

-# Together, self-reporting contact tracing
+# Together - self-reporting contact tracing

 A mobile app to allow the general public to self-report COVID-19 cases.
 Data analysis from this app and government testing results can be combined and support an efficient approach for diagnostic testing allocation and targeted contact tracing.